-PRESERVING THE ENVIRONMENT THROUGH SMART INFILL DEVELOPMENT ATHERTON MILL showcases sustainable urban principles, including infill development and brownfield remediation.
-Adding 346 multifamily units and 60,500 square feet of retail along with plenty of public spaces that enhance the character and energy of the historic mill building and Trolley Barn, the redevelopment of Atherton Mill is thoughtfully woven into the urban fabric of Charlotte's South End community.
+9,000 SF impervious pavement replaced with PERMEABLE PAVEMENT atherton PRESERVING THE ENVIRONMENT THROUGH SMART INFILL DEVELOPMENT ATHERTON showcases sustainable urban principles, including infill development and brownfield remediation.
+Adding 346 multifamily units and 60,500 square feet of retail along with plenty of public spaces that enhance the character and energy of the historic mill building and Trolley Barn, the redevelopment of Atherton is thoughtfully woven into the urban fabric of Charlotte's South End community.
 Infill development involves construction on an under utilized property within an existing urban area.
-While development of parcels on the fringe of urban areas often requires deforestation, extended transportation, water, electrical, other costly infrastructure and additional reliance on the automobile, Atherton Mill leverages utility systems and existing transportation networks from greater Charlotte to seamlessly enable the additional multifamily component.
+While development of parcels on the fringe of urban areas often requires deforestation, extended transportation, water, electrical, other costly infrastructure and additional reliance on the automobile, Atherton leverages utility systems and existing transportation networks from greater Charlotte to seamlessly enable the additional multifamily component.
 The LYNX Blue Line light railway flanks the property and a bikeway; the "Rail Trail" runs parallel.
-EDENS incorporated an extension of the Rail Trail through the property, directly linking the project's primary public spaces with pedestrian, bicycle and rail infrastructure to reduce automobile reliance for Atherton Mill residents and guests.
-Because Atherton Mill is developed on land previously characterized as a brownfield, EDENS' sustainability efforts expanded to contaminated soil and groundwater remediation.
-BENEFITS TO INFILL DEVELOPMENT - Makes use of existing infrastructure, therefore, reducing energy use and carbon emissions. - Removes the environmental burden of fabricating and extending utility systems. - Interfaces with pedestrian, bicycle and rail infrastructure. - Thoughtfully introduces multifamily density. - Reduces automobile dependence. - Enables the rectification of environmental problems from prior site uses.
+EDENS incorporated an extension of the Rail Trail through the property, directly linking the project's primary public spaces with pedestrian, bicycle and rail infrastructure to reduce automobile reliance for Atherton residents and guests.